 Here’s one example of the insight that incrementality gave into overall customer performance.
 I had inherited an existing communication strategy that called for sending 18 catalogs to the best customers each year.
 All of these catalogs were profitable, but over time the productivity of these catalogs had been declining.

 By measuring the incremental impact of the catalogs, we discovered that only 9% of the revenue from the last catalog was incremental.
 So out of every $1 in revenue tied to that catalog, 93 cents would have come in without the catalog.

 Incremental measurement has its strengths and limitations.
-You have to understand both in order to determine when and how to use this methodology.
+You have to understand both to determine when and how to use this methodology.
 Here’s a quick look at some of the pros and cons.

-Does not require managing other contact strategies.
-If the different contact groups are truly random then the impact of other communications should offset each other.
+- Does not require managing other contact strategies.
+If the different contact groups are truly random, the impact of other communications should offset each other.

-In some cases, this is difficult to do in acquisition programs.
-A comprehensive prospect databases can help address this issue.
+- In some cases, this is difficult to do in acquisition programs.
+A comprehensive prospect database can help address this issue.

 So how can companies use incrementality to measure the impact of their strategies?
 Here are a few examples.

 - Contribution of e-mail to overall financial performance, especially in retail environments.